-It seems to me that the very basis of humility requires an acknowledgment and acceptance of our fundamental human need for relationship.
+It seems to me that the very basis of humility requires an acknowledgment and acceptance of our fundamental human need for relationships.
 Relationships enable us to experience and meet our needs for connection, belonging, acceptance, and love.

 Several years ago, I attended a conference where the speaker referred to the human body as a “skin suit” that, once unzipped, reveals the longing and needs of all humanity.
 There are infinite ways in which we seek to understand and meet these needs, as well as a universal experience of suffering when these needs are unmet, threatened, or harmed.
 This suffering is materialized, experienced, and understood in a myriad of ways.